40+ Authentic Songs to Learn Spanish, for Beginner Classes

 Aprender a Quererte (Morat)

-Unit VI: Viajar y el medio ambiente
+Unit VII: Viajar y el medio ambiente

 Language: travel, the environment, reflexives Input/activities: Robo en la noche by Kristy Placido, study of Costa Rica